projectweekend/Flask-PostgreSQL-API-Seed/README.md

 API Routes
 ====================

 This API uses token-based authentication.
 A token is obtained by registering a new user (`/api/v1/user`) or authenticating an existing user (`/api/v1/authenticate`).
 Once the client has the token, it must be included in the `Authorization` header of all requests.
-Only the following routes are exempt from authentication:

-* `/api/register`
-* `/api/authenticate`

 ### Register a new user